-The Government is drawing up a policy setting ambitious targets to divert biodegradable waste from landfill.
-This will implement EU laws on landfilling (‘Landfill Directive‘) which seeks to reduce the amount of organic waste that is sent to landfill.
+The Government is drawing up a policy setting ambitious targets to divert biodegradable waste from landfills.
+This will implement EU laws on landfilling (‘Landfill Directive‘) which seeks to reduce the amount of organic waste that is sent to landfills.
 The National Biodegradable Waste Strategy was finalised in November 2005.
 This policy outlines the requirement for households and businesses to employ a separate bin for food and garden waste, and this waste will have to be treated biologically (either home composting or collected for central composting/ anaerobic digestion).
 The policy sets a target to produce clean compost that can be used in horticulture, agriculture, forestry and other applications.
 Market development initiatives will be undertaken to support the development of composting.
 All future waste management plans will have to fully implement the Strategy.

 PRINCIPLES OF COMPOSTING